taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 Chances are, you are already aware of the concept of slowmading, where you stay in locations for 2-3 months or longer.
 Most nomads transition to this style of living after the first year or two of going nomadic.

-The benefits: Keeping a stable routine will give your brain a sense of stability and normalcy, and could help you recover from burnout quicker.
+**The benefits:** Keeping a stable routine will give your brain a sense of stability and normalcy, and could help you recover from burnout quicker.
-(give examples)

 #### They Visit Home or they Have a Home Base